Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 Do you cover stuffed pork chops when baking?

-How long should stuffed pork chops bake?
+How long to cook pork chops in oven?

 The exact timing will depend on how thick the pork chops are and how much you browned them in the skillet beforehand.
 We’ve found that between 20-25 minutes in a 350 degree oven is sufficient.